 Terrain Biennial The Franklin, We Are Not Really Strangers.
 Oak Park, Three Ecologies.

-We are Not Really Strangers plays with a rainbow spectrum of colored plastics attached to a chain-link fence to transform and examine the sheer density of chain fencing on the West Side, an area bifurcated by development and disinvestment.
-As an architectural material, fences create a psychic mass that is distinct from other parts of the city, acting as an overlay that can sometimes be very tense as citizens contend and participate with every day.
+This work plays with a rainbow spectrum of colored plastics onto a chain-link fence to transform an examine the sheer density of chain fencing on the west side, an area bifurcated by development and disinvestment.
+It as an architectural material creating the fence builds a psychic mass that is distinct from other parts of the city, it is a symbol of class, while also acting as an overlay that can sometimes be very tense for citizens to contend and participate with day-in and day-out.

-The vibrating, reflective color and material aims to entertain the neighborhood residents who pass by in hopes of giving the unexpected environmental change a sort of release with the moment of visual play that abstracts and reflects the materiality of the street.
-At the same time, the work probes the social and economic systems that shape communities and issues of class, race, and gender that lie beneath its pattern, mapping out local migrations and economies of our urban life.
+The vibrating, reflective color and material aim to entertain neighborhood residents who pass by to give a sort of release with the unexpected environmental changes and a moment of visual play that abstracts and reflects the materiality of the street.
+At the same time, the work probes the social and economic systems that shape communities, and issues of class, race, and gender that lie beneath its pattern repeat and mapping out local migrations and economies of our urban life.
 The work investigates the conditions of new urban landscapes, including the effects of gentrification, renewal, and violence in the city.